akshata-thorkar/Hirademy_Backend_Assignment/README.md

    mvn clean install
  - Run the application
-   This springBoot application will run on http://localhost:7777 4.**Testing**
+   This springBoot application will run on http://localhost:7777

+4. **Testing**
   - A postman collection json file named as Assistant API Testing.postman_collection.json is included in this repo,import this in your postman application.
   - Use the imported Postman collection to send requests to the following API endpoints provided you have started your SpringBoot application:
       POST /assistant: To create a new assistant
       GET  /assistant/{id}:To retrieve details of an assistant by its ID PUT  /assistant/{id}:To update an existing assistant
       DELETE  /assistant/{id}:To delete an assistant by its ID
   - For particular assistant interaction,change id that you want to interact with